Equations of a relative equilibrium in Yang-Mills theory: The equations of motion and relative equilibrium

 \section{The equations of motion and relative equilibrium}

-For a simple mechanical system with the Lagrangian $L=K-V$ where $K$ is a kinetic energy associated to obtained Riemannian metric $ds^2$ and where $V$ is an invariant potential, one can derive, by using the standard methods, the equations of motion.
-The horizontal equation is as follows
+For a simple mechanical system with the Lagrangian $L=K-V$ where $K$ is a kinetic energy associated to the obtained Riemannian metric $ds^2$ and where $V$ is an invariant potential, one can derive, by using the standard methods, the equations of motion.
+The horizontal equation (the equation for the horizontal part of motion) is as follows: